dhellmann/pymotw-3/source/copy/index.rst

 method so it can be examined there as well.

-The next example shows how an interconnected data structure such as a directed graph can assist with protecting against recursion by implementing a ``__deepcopy__()`` method.
+The next example shows how an interconnected data structure such as a directed graph can help protect against recursion by implementing a ``__deepcopy__()`` method.

 .. literalinclude:: copy_recursion.py